-76 Retired US Generals And Diplomats Just Warned Donald Trump Against War With Iran
+76 Retired U.S. Generals And Diplomats Just Warned Donald Trump Against War With Iran

 — War on the Rocks (@WarOnTheRocks) May 24, 2019

-The sentiment was strongly welcomed by Trita Parsi, the president of the National Iranian-American Council, who on Twitter characterized publication of the letter as a pivotal moment.
+The sentiment was strongly welcomed by Trita Parsi, the president of the National Iranian-American Council, who, on Twitter, characterized publication of the letter as a pivotal moment.

 “Will Trump listen to them or to Bolton, Bibi and the Saudis?”
 Parsi asked.

 War on the Rocks, the organization that published the letter, describes itself as platform for analysis, commentary, and debate on foreign policy and national security issues.
-According the the group, they aim to fill a gap the often exists between foreign policy strategy and on-the-ground operations.
+According to the group, they aim to fill a gap the often exists between foreign policy strategy and on-the-ground operations.